iam-weijie/astar-pathfinding/README.md

 # A* Algorithm Visualizer

+This is a Python implementation of the A* algorithm, built with Pygame.

+## Usage

-Click to select starting and ending nodes, as well as draw obstacles on the grid.
+- Click to select starting and ending nodes, as well as draw obstacles on the grid.

-Right-click to cancel node selection and press space to start running the A* algorithm.
+- Right-click to cancel node selection and press space to start running the A* algorithm.

-Built with Python and Pygame.